UncleChair/GoFrameBootcamp/content/web-server/crud/retrieve.md

 ```

 {{< callout type="info" >}}
 Since the `internal` files in Go can not be used out of the folder, we define a `Message` structure here to represent the information of a message.
-It is good for generating the OpenAPI documentation, but would increase the project complexity, since every API would need a full detailed structure of its response.
+It is good for generating the OpenAPI documentation, but would increase the project complexity.
 You could also use the `Data` filed with `interface{}` and fill the data in the controller logic with `dao` generated before, but you will lose the detailed return data in your OpenAPI documentation.
 {{< /callout >}}

+### Add controller logic

 Generate controller with `gf gen ctrl` and check it in [Swagger](http://localhost:8000/swagger#tag/Message/paths/~1messages~1:id/get).